-All students must be informed of the deadlines for the submission of coursework at the start of a module.
+All students must be informed of the assessment deadlines at the start of a module.
 These must be included in the Module Outline and available on the corresponding BLE page.
-Once deadlines have been set they should not be changed during the academic year as this may result in students submitting work at the wrong time.
-Exceptionally deadlines may need to be moved due to unavoidable events such as staff sickness or rescheduled classes.
-If you need to make such a change, please discuss this with your Head of Department who may seek approval from the Academic Registrar.
+Assessment deadlines must not be changed during the academic year as this may result in students submitting work at the wrong time or disadvantaging students.
+Exceptionally deadlines may need to be moved due to unavoidable events.
+If such a change is required, please discuss this with the Head of Department who may seek approval from the Academic Registrar.